nlesc-recruit/cudawrappers/README.md

 - Has 1 or 2 main developers
 - Has gained quite a bit of attention (e.g. 440 stars; 57 forks)

 The project is planning to support more of the Driver API (for fine-grained control of CUDA devices) and NVRTC API (for runtime compilation of kernels); there is a release candidate ([`v0.5.0-rc1`](https://github.com/eyalroz/cuda-api-wrappers/tree/v0.5.0-rc1)).
-It doesn't provide support for cuFFT, and cuBLAS though.
+It doesn't provide support for cuFFT and cuBLAS though.

 ### cuda-wrapper